jenebm/jenebm.github.io/essays/futuregoals.md

 *This is this, and that is that*

+## Foreword

+I hope my reasoning for choosing Dante's Inferno isn't too vague, but I like to believe that many ventures in most skills can be paralleled to Dante's journey.
+Each circle he passes through represents challenges and obstacles that must be overcome to progress further.
+In a similar way, learning software engineering—and any creative or technical pursuit, is filled with stages of trial, error and frustation, and eventual growth.
+Every mistake, bug, or failed attempt is its own “circle” to overcome.

 ## Canto 1

 I’m going to be completely honest, if you had told me two years ago that I would become a computer science student, I probably would have looked at you like a slack-jawed, front-facing fish.
 All my life, I actually wanted to become a Physical Therapist.
 Sure, I played video games like everyone else, but I never felt the urge to peek behind the screen.
 I never had a desire to create; I was always content with consuming.
 Funnily enough, what started nudging me toward creating wasn’t computer science itself, it was art!